 top of page

-Baking an apple pie from scratch takes some time and effort but the result is so rewarding the effort is definitely worthwhile.
-Warm apple pie fresh from the oven and served with vanilla ice cream is a simple but memorable treat and with all the fresh apples available now, it’s the ideal time to perfect your pie baking skills.
+Baking an apple pie from scratch takes some time and effort, but the result is so rewarding that the effort is worthwhile.
+Warm apple pie fresh from the oven and served with vanilla ice cream is a simple but memorable treat, and with all the fresh apples available now, it’s the ideal time to perfect your pie-baking skills.

 Adapting Traditional Recipes for Baking with Modern Oven Technology

-I often marvel at how Convection ovens have improved our options for cooking and am in awe of the women and men who literally had to slave over their stoves to produce great meals, breads and desserts in times gone by.
+I often marvel at how Convection ovens have improved our cooking options, and I am in awe of the women and men who literally had to slave over their stoves to produce great meals, bread, fantastic, and desserts in times gone by.

-Even though ovens began to improve in the 1950’s, it took until the late 1990’s for ovens to really transform into tools that produced more reliable results.
-The first improvement was of course the addition of the convection fan with a heating element around the fan that could circulate heated air around the oven, cooking the food evenly.
+Although ovens began to improve in the 1950s, it took until the late 1990s for them to really transform into tools that produced more reliable results.
+The first improvement was the addition of the convection fan with a heating element around the fan that could circulate heated air around the oven, cooking the food evenly.
 The second transformation was the repositioning of the bottom heating element.

-For many years the bottom heating element in an electric oven was exposed which caused many problems when baking pies.
-The direct heat from the exposed element often caused the pie filling to bubble up over the crust onto the oven floor, where it made an awful mess and it also caused a lot of staining on the crust of the pie.
+For many years, the bottom heating element in an electric oven was exposed, which caused many problems when baking pies.
+The direct heat from the exposed element often caused the pie filling to bubble up over the crust onto the oven floor, making an awful mess and staining the crust.

-In order to counteract this effect many pie recipes instructed one to add foil around the edge of the pie to prevent the crust from burning and to bake the pie on a rimmed baking sheet to catch any drips.
-Now that the oven design has changed and ovens generally heat more evenly baking a pie is much easier.
+To counteract this effect, many pie recipes instructed adding foil around the edge of the pie to prevent the crust from burning and baking the pie on a rimmed baking sheet to catch any drips.
+Now that the oven design has changed and ovens generally heat more evenly, baking a pie is much easier.

 Tips for Baking Pies in Convection for Great Results

 Both gas and electric convection ovens offer a Bake mode and a Convection Bake mode and either is a good choice when baking pies.
-I prefer to use Convection Bake because the circulating heat cooks the crust evenly and often in less time.
-In addition to cooking the crust through perfectly I like the way fruit cooks in convection as opposed to the more drying heat of the regular Bake mode.
+I prefer the Convection-Bake mode because the circulating heat cooks the crust evenly and often in less time.
+In addition to ideally cooking the crust through perfectly I like the way fruit cooks in convection as opposed to the more drying heat of the regular Bake mode.

 First arrange the oven racks before heating your oven.
 The User Guide for your oven will recommend the ideal rack position, but generally with pies rack position one counting up from the bottom works well.
 In some gas ovens I have baked in, rack position 2 provided better results so this is definitely a case of knowing your oven.
 Remember even if you can’t find the oven User Guide, it will most likely be available online and most manufacturers have YouTube videos as well.